 In June 2012, the Legislature enacted Chapter 102 of the Laws of 2012, which amended the Dignity Act to include a requirement that school professionals applying for a certificate or license on or after July 1, 2013 complete training on the social patterns of harassment, bullying and discrimination.
 Learn more.

 Training in the Needs of Students with Autism

-Individuals applying for a teaching certificate as a special education teacher complete course work or training in the area of children with autism.
-The course work or training must be obtained from an institution or provider which has been approved by the State Education Department to provide such course work or training.
-Learn more.
+Chapter 143 of the Laws of 2006 requires that after September 1, 2009 individuals applying for a teaching certificate as a special education teacher complete course work or training in the area of children with autism.
+The course work or training must be obtained from an institution or provider which has been approved by the State Education Department to provide such course work or training Learn more.

 Supplementary Teaching Certificate